 Advanced maritime operations is today an emerging academic field, where the implementation of autonomous or semi-autonomous control, support and maintenance systems is an attractive solution to increase operational performance and provide safer environment for the people on board the ships, whether it is staff, passenger or cargo to be transported.

-In a perspective towards high north operations, we aim to be an interdisciplinary team that focuses in nautical- and engineering based solutions.
-We are aiming towards maritime operations within academic disciplines that contributes new insights and high knowledge in cooperation with the shipping business as well as the academic environment with ships owners, colleagues and students.
+In a perspective towards high north operations, we aim to be an interdisciplinary team that focuses on nautical- and engineering based solutions.
+We are aiming towards maritime operations within academic disciplines that contribute new insights and high knowledge in cooperation with the shipping business as well as the academic environment with ship owners, colleagues and students.

 The research group will establish new research activities within the area of a joint discipline approach covering the intersection between cybernetics, science, physics and nautical operations.
 This will increase possibilities in designing new applications with focus on the expectations of, and possibilities in a maritime innovation process towards the challenges in the northern areas.